spardue/rest-oracle-go-seed/README.md

 That being said, this seed moduralizes the data access module to make moving to Postgres or SQL server simple.

 ## Why Go?
-Go lang uses signficantly less resources than Java, and is optimized to be a web development language.
+Golang uses signficantly less resources than Java, and is optimized to be a web development language.

 The cloud savings could be significant.